doctrine/doctrine-website/source/blog/2022-01-22-sunsetting-dbal-2.md

 which is April 3, 2022.
 After that date, we plan to release DBAL 2 only to address security related and other critical issues for at most a year.

-All Doctrine DBAL users are encourarged to upgrade to the latest stable version which is [3.3.0](https://github.com/doctrine/dbal/releases/tag/3.3.0) as of the time of this writing.
+All Doctrine DBAL users are encouraged to upgrade to the latest stable version which is [3.3.0](https://github.com/doctrine/dbal/releases/tag/3.3.0) as of the time of this writing.

 For migrating from DBAL 2 to 3, see our two blog posts on DBAL 2.13 Forward Compatibility Layer: